 A blank check is a dangerous thing in Trump’s hands.
 Congress should be finding a way to take it away from him.

 WHAT IS CONGRESS DOING ABOUT IT?

 Several Members of Congress have attempted to repeal the open-ended 2001 AUMF over the years.
-Most recently, Senator Rand Paul forced a vote on the Senate floor, but the Senate voted to kill his amendment.
+In the fall of 2017, Senator Rand Paul forced a vote on the Senate floor, but the Senate voted to kill his amendment.
 (See how your Senator voted here: the “yes” votes mean they killed the amendment and avoided talking about the global war at all, and a “no” vote means they wanted to bring the issue to the Senate floor for consideration.)